“Peters’ music grabs you by the collar and demands your attention...

 WHAT I DO: THE STUFF OF MY STUFF

 I write exclusively for voices and for the stage because text-based music is where I can ask most creatively: are you seeing what I’m seeing here?
-I am stylistically omnivorous, and as such, my work lives along the highly permeable boundary between opera and musical theatre; my operas sound like musicals and my musicals sound like operas.
+Stylistically omnivorous, my work lives along the highly permeable boundary between opera and musical theatre; my operas sound like musicals and my musicals sound like operas.
 I make salads from unlikely combinations of ingredients.
 In an artistic medium that takes itself extremely seriously, I don’t reinforce artificial distinctions between highbrow and lowbrow or light and dark.
-When I create new work for young people, I choose to address the world they experience now, rather than compressing and grafting classic repertoire onto stories they already encounter everywhere else.
+When I create new work for young people, I address the world they experience now, rather than compressing and grafting classic repertoire onto stories they already encounter everywhere else.
 I strive for an execution of humor beyond Opera Funny, playful without ever winking at the audience.
-Humanity is a messy business, silly and harrowing things often happen in the same breath.
-Comedy can be a deceptively palatable articulation of what is actually not funny at all.
+Humanity—as experienced by humans or characters of other species--is a messy business, silly and harrowing things often happen in the same breath, and comedy can be a deceptively palatable articulation of deeply unfunny conditions.

 Another question gnawing at me is, “Where are the women?”
 I strive to restore women’s stories (true and/or fanciful) to their rightful place: front and center.
-Furthermore, I wonder a lot about Americans’ fixations on women being terrible to each other and (simultaneously or separately) madwomen self-destructing.
+Furthermore, I investigate uniquely American-flavored related fixations: ignoring what is deeply broken while squandering resources on what isn’t; the consequences of renouncing gendered expectations; women annihilating each other for sport; and, the familiar operatic trope of madwomen self-destructing.

 Ultimately, truth is simply stranger to me than everything, and I have receipts.